“Each page needs to have one main call-to-action. In a color that stands out. And that tells people exactly what to do.”

 Often people want to get to know you more personally.
 Rather than focus on an immediate sale, get web visitors to sign up for your e-newsletter.

-Also on your web site, Duistermaat provides very clear advice.
+Also, on your website, Duistermaat provides very clear advice.

 Each page needs to have one main call-to-action.
 In a color that stands out.
 And that tells people exactly what to do.